PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. todo::

     Is this variable set in the portal / using API first, then I can use the id slot to define it's name and value?+ What's name used for?
 Can it be accessed later?
+Is visit and session the same?

 To set custom variable that can be used later, use ``setCustomVariable`` function::